lalalaurentiu/dontpad/README.md

 	`python manage.py migrate`

-7. **We will use a channel layer that uses Redis as its backing store.
+7. **Run Docker**: We will use a channel layer that uses Redis as its backing store.
 To start a Redis server on port 6379, run the following command:
 	`docker run -p 6379:6379 -d redis:5`

 8. **Run the development server**: You can now run the development server by running the following command: